yehezkiel1086/yehezkiel1086/README.md

 # Hey, you can call me Hezki

-- 👨‍🎓 Informatics Engineering student at Institut Teknologi Sepuluh Nopember, Surabaya
+- 👨‍🎓 Informatics Engineering student at Institut Teknologi Sepuluh Nopember, Surabaya.
-- 🌐 Working on software development and cybersecurity
+- 🌐 Working on software development and cybersecurity.

 ### My Github Stats